ENTREPRENEUR-FRIENDLY IMMIGRATION REFORM

 - Create a new visa specifically for the STEM (Science, Technology, Engineering, Math) professions

 - Eliminate per-country caps for employment-based visas, encouraging U.S. companies to hire talent wherever it’s found

 The act also institutes five tax, procedural, and funding measures to encourage new business formation.
 It was introduced in February by a bipartisan congressional team that included Republicans, such as Sen. Jerry Moran, R-Kansas, and Sen. Roy Blunt, R-Missouri, and Democrats, such as Sen. Chris Coons, D-Delaware, and Sen. Mark Warner, D-Virginia.
 The act is meant to answer a long-standing frustration for business leaders: our laws make it easy for the foreign-born to get an American education, but difficult for them to start an American company.

 The U.S. leads the world in size and quality of its education sector.
 Twenty of the U.S.News & World Report top-50 universities are in the U.S. Half of the Financial Times top-50 global business schools are American.
 And, the list goes on—technical schools, medical schools, law schools—the world’s best and brightest come here to learn.
-(Babson College’s student makeup is 27 percent international.)
+(Consider that students at Babson College come from more than 60 countries.)

 But, as Bill Gates points out, U.S. immigration policy disregards this asset.
 “You can be a student at UC Berkeley, foreign-born, and get this wonderful subsidized education.
 Microsoft offers you a job for over $100,000 a year [but] … most of those students are told they can’t stay.
 They have to go to Canada or India or somewhere else.”